How Do You Replace Vital Records Lost in a Fire?

 • Your photo ID

 If you have lost all your identification, check our article on what to do when you have lost all your IDs.
 This process is slightly longer and more complex than simply losing your vital records.
-However, the process is the same because you will need your certified birth certificate first.
+However, the process is similar because you will need your certified birth certificate first.

 Taking Precautions Against Losing Vital Records

 It is always inconvenient to lose valuable vital records.
-For this reason, it is a good idea for most people to order two certified copies of important documents.
+For this reason, it is a good idea to order two certified copies of important documents.
 You can then store these in separate locations.
-For example, you can store your birth certificate at your bank.
-That way you will have a replacement copy should disaster strike again.
+For example, you can store your birth certificate in a fireproof home safe or a bank safety deposit box.
+Additionally, consider scanning your records and saving encrypted copies in secure cloud storage.
 While it is unpleasant to think about, taking precautions will save you time and hassle in the future.
 Paying for an extra copy now is easier than having to replace a lost birth certificate with no ID.